 Chesterfield VA Underage Possession of Alcohol Attorney

-Virginia law 4.1-305 criminalizes the possession, purchase, or consumption of any alcoholic beverage such as liquor, wine, and beer by those under the age of 21.
+Virginia law 4.1-305 criminalizes the possession, purchase, or consumption of any alcoholic beverage, such as liquor, wine, and beer, by those under the age of 21.
 Underage possession of alcohol is a Class 1 misdemeanor criminal offense.
 Chesterfield County Police and other law enforcement agencies aggressively enforce this law.
 Law enforcement has a no-tolerance policy for underage drinking.
 Contact an underage possession of alcohol attorney who specializes in defending Chesterfield County cases.

 NOTE: An arrest is NOT a conviction!